nogibjj/Final_Group_Project/README.md

 <img width="926" alt="截屏2023-12-10 17 37 39" src="https://github.com/nogibjj/Final_Group_Project/assets/142815940/5a04cda0-9e02-43cc-ae7c-01c6cccb7aa1">

 ## Data Exploration Dataset
 The dataset used in this project is from Kaggle, which contains 30,000 Spotify songs.
 It is originally from Spotify via the spotifyr package.
-For each song, there are 24 variables, including track id, name, artist, popularity, danceability etc. The spotify dataset can be found in `spotify_song.csv`.
+For each song, there are 24 variables, including track id, name, artist, popularity, danceability etc. The spotify dataset can be found in `spotify_songs.csv`.

 ## Research Questions - Data Exploration